Campus Community

 Leadership Fellows Program

-The Leadership Fellows program is for selected students with demonstrated leadership ability and is designed to advance and support students’ understanding and demonstration of servant leadership within the Eastern community and global community at large.
+The Leadership Fellows Program (LFP) is for selected students with demonstrated leadership ability and is designed to advance and support students’ understanding and demonstration of servant leadership within the Eastern community and global community at large.
 The program aims to prepare students for purposeful cultural integration as productive innovators and leaders; encouraging them to address current social problems through thoughtful faith-based service and influence the world through a commitment to Christian leadership and behavioral integrity.

 Wilson Goode Scholars Program